-- 1.12 Many of the Plan's objectives and policies are cross cutting and interrelated.
-The Plan should be considered as a whole and in combination with national planning policy contained within Planning Policy Wales 10 and Technical Advice Notes 11. - 1.13 As a whole, the document explains how the Council proposes to respond to the identified issues and evidenced needs and how it will protect and respect the environment.
+- responsible designating authority such as Natural Resources Wales, Welsh Government or Cadw. - 1.12 Many of the Plan's objectives and policies are cross cutting and interrelated.
+The Plan should be considered as a whole and in combination with national planning policy contained within Planning Policy Wales10, and Technical Advice Notes11 and Mineral Technical Advice Notes.
+(FC1) - 1.13 As a whole, the document explains how the Council proposes to respond to the identified issues and evidenced needs and how it will protect and respect the environment.
 Amongst other land use needs, this includes how the Plan makes provision to meet the identified residential requirement of 2,250 and will seek the regeneration of local communities.
 Development of the Plan has been informed by a 'Sustainability Appraisal', extensive work undertaken in building an evidence base and issues emerging from involvement and dialogue with a wide range of bodies and individuals. - 1.14 Once the Replacement LDP (2016-2031) is adopted, it will form part of the statutory development plan for the area and will replace the existing LDP (2006-2021), adopted in May 2011.